Sign In Register

 Is Harrisburg a Good Place to Live?

-Based on current data, Harrisburg receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Based on current data, Harrisburg receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include below-average incomes.
-Harrisburg stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Harrisburg offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs